 The Free State:

 Although this area has no formal routes it has some incredible scenery and a lot to see.
-The scenery changes from open grass lands to exquisitely weathered Sandstone hills.
-It is abound with surprising picturesque valleys and has some definite highlights such as the Golden gate national park, Harrismith, Ficksburg (cherry capital of the country), Clocolan (the centre of SA’s asparagus production), and Fouriesberg (with stunning scenery and beautiful game and national parks).
+The scenery changes from open grasslands to exquisitely weathered Sandstone hills.
+It abounds with surprising picturesque valleys and has some definite highlights such as the Golden Gate national park, Harrismith, Ficksburg (cherry capital of the country), Clocolan (the center of SA’s asparagus production), and Fouriesberg (with stunning scenery and beautiful game and national parks).

 Northern Cape Routes: